Health and Immunization Requirements

 - For the purposes of clarification, “elementary school” above refers to grades one through five.

-- Immunization records (Documenting month, day and year each was administered):
+- Immunization records (Documenting month, day and year each was administered) - The following are required:

 - Polio (OPV or IPV): A minimum of four doses, with one dose administered on or after the fourth birthday.